clive-africa/magnus/README.md

 Sentinel is designed to comply with:
 - South African Solvency Assessment and Management (SAM) framework
 - Prudential Authority requirements
-- ORSA (Own Risk and Solvency Assessment) guidelines

 **Disclaimer**: While Sentinel is designed to assist with regulatory calculations, users remain responsible for ensuring compliance with all applicable regulations.
 Always validate results and consult with qualified actuaries.

-## Acknowledgments

-- Developed by Clive Hogarth for Old Mutual Insure
-- Actuarial Society of South Africa (ASSA) for regulatory guidance
-- Contributors from the South African insurance industry

 ## Version History